 What are the symptoms?

-Symptoms include, but are not limited to, pain, inflammation, tenderness, pins and needles/numbness, muscle spasms and/or weakness, and reduced or lack of grip.
+The symptoms of work related MSDs include, but are not limited to, pain, inflammation, tenderness, pins and needles/numbness, muscle spasms and/or weakness, and reduced or lack of grip.
 Symptoms can creep on gradually and progressively get worse, causing movement to become increasingly restrictive.

-How can MSDs affect a workplace?
+How can work related MSDs affect a workplace?

 MSDs can (and do) have a negative effect on the workplace.
-There have been over 176,000 new cases of work-related MSDs in 2015/16.
+There have been over 176,000 new cases of work related MSDs in 2015/16.
 This compares with 184,000 in 2013/14.
 The rate is described ‘as broadly flat’ for the last five years.
 Work-related MSDs also accounted for 41% of all work-related illness and 34% of all days lost due to work-related health in Great Britain in 2015/16.
 It is estimated that some 8.8 million working days were lost due to work-related MSDs, an average of 16 days lost for each case.
 Upper limb disorders accounted for around 36% of days lost, with back disorders around 39% of days lost and lower limb disorders 26%.

 Who is most at risk?